Matchings with lower quotas: Algorithms and complexity

 We now turn to proving the bound on the running time.
 We will describe how to implement the search for the greedy choice of the pair $(p', A')$ in each iteration efficiently using a heap data structure.
 Initially, for every post $p$, we sort the applicants in its neighborhood by non-increasing order of $w(a, p)$.
 This takes time at most $O(|E| \log |E|)$ as the total number of entries to sort is $\sum_{p \in P} |\Gamma(p)| = |E|$.
 We then introduce a heap containing all admissible posts, and associate with each post $p$ the total weight of the first $u(p)$ edges in its neighborhood list.
-Note that these entries can be easily kept up to date by simply replacing applicants assigned to other posts with the first not-yet-assigned entry in the neighborhood list (or removing the post if less than $\ell(p)$ applicants are available).
+Note that these entries can be easily kept up to date whenever the algorithm opens a post and assigns applicants to it: In the list of every other post $p$ we simply replace the assigned applicants with the first not-yet-assigned entry in the list (or we remove the post if less than $\ell(p)$ applicants are available).
 As every edge in the graph can only trigger one such replacement, only $O(|E|)$ updates can occur and each of these requires $O(\log |P|)$ time for reinserting the post at the proper place in the heap.
 Now, in each iteration of the algorithm, the optimal pair $(p', A')$ can be found by retrieving the maximum element from the heap.
 This happens at most $|P|$ times and requires $O(\log |P|)$ time in each step. \end{proof}

-\begin{ex} The following two examples show that our analysis of the greedy algorithm is tight for each of the described approximation factors.
+\begin{ex} The following two examples show that our analysis of the greedy algorithm is (asymptotically) tight for each of the described approximation factors.